Pennsylvania tax collections continue rebound from pandemic | Times Leader

 The centerpiece is a $1.35 billion boost — or 20% — to help fix long-term inequities in how the state funds public schools.
 Wolf also wants to raise income taxes by billions of dollars on higher earners to help fill a projected deficit and cut taxes on lower earners.

-In the meantime, Wolf and lawmakers must decide how to allocate $7.3 billion from the bill signed by President Joe Biden in March.
+In the meantime, Wolf and lawmakers must decide how to allocate $7.3 billion from the American Rescue Plan bill signed by President Joe Biden in March.

 Last fiscal year, the state collected about $3.2 billion, or 10%, less than projected.
-To help fill gaps in , Pennsylvania is counting on more than $3.3 billion in federal pandemic aid.
+To help fill gaps in this year’s $35.5 billion state budget, Pennsylvania is counting on more than $3.3 billion in federal pandemic aid.